Skip to content

 Yucca leaves contain high levels of soapy compounds known as saponins, which was historically used to make soap and shampoo.
 It is also used as a foaming agent in some beverages and food, particularly in root beer.

-Historical use of Yucca Schidigera includes Native American tribes used treating conditions like psoriasis, dandruff, hair loss, skin sores and inflammation, and joint inflammation due to rheumatism and arthritis with a poultice made from the leaves of the plant.
+Historical use of yucca schidigera includes Native American tribes treating conditions like psoriasis, dandruff, hair loss, skin sores and inflammation, and joint inflammation due to rheumatism and arthritis with a poultice made from the leaves of the plant.
 It was also used as a dental floss, and taken internally as a treatment for headaches and asthma.

-Today Yucca Schidigera Extract is believed to have antiviral, antifungal, antiprotozoal, and antibacterial effects.
+Today this extract is believed to have antiviral, antifungal, antiprotozoal, and antibacterial effects.
 It is used in the treatment of Giardia and even in the prevention of blood clots.
 Topically it is still used in soaps, natural shampoos and as a treatment for dandruff and hair loss.

 Safety in young children, pregnant or nursing women, or those with severe liver or kidney disease has not been established.